Bl4omArchie/Data-structure-library/README.md

 Data structure are a way to store informations.
 Actually there are differents techniques to do so: array, hash tables, graphs, stacks/queues, trees and linked list.
 Each of them has their own specificities but here we have a fixed subject: linked list, so we won't talk about differences between data structure.
 For further reading I suggest you geeksforgeeks's website which resume and lead to various documentation about each type of data structure.
 The post is called: [Data Structures Tutorial](https://www.geeksforgeeks.org/data-structures/).

+**NOTE** The code in this readme is evolving, first I give a simple definition and implementation but when I add new features, the code can change.
+So for instance the structures I'm presenting below are no more in the last version of my code.

 ### Definition